 Music streaming service TIDAL launched a new personalized song curation feature called My Mix.
 Updated daily, My Mix will use an algorithm combining user data and listening habits from TIDAL’s human-curated playlists.
 A series (maximum six) of 50-song playlists will appear based on users’ most listened-to tracks, and will be segmented based on artists and genres.
 Pandora and SoundCloud additionally keep their own personalized playlists and in September, Music Business Worldwide reported Spotify began personalizing a few of their official playlists.
 TIDAL has also released what it calls an “improved” Artist and Track Radio function where users can create new playlists directly from the 100-track radio play queue.
 This will be available via the options menu or top of the artist page.

 - Can you copyright a dance move?

-- The time of the year where Mariah Carey's "All I Want for Christmas Is You" surges.
+- The time of the year when Mariah Carey's "All I Want for Christmas Is You" surges.

 - A brief history of songwriting stars you’ve probably never heard of.